Liquid052/space_engine/README.md

-# Decay Engine
+# Space engine

-**Decay Engine** is a game engine focused on creating and managing space games.
-The project includes various modules (crates) for handling assets handling, camera management, level streaming, and the simulation.
+**Space engine** is a game engine focused on creating and managing space games.
+The project includes various modules (crates) for handling assets handling, camera management and the simulation.

 ## Requirements